tyuwen/ChemEx/docs/source/tutorial.rst

 .. literalinclude:: parameters.toml
     :language: toml

-If certain parameter is required but not included in the parameter files, a default value will be used to initialize, the initial value depends on each specific module.
+If certain required parameter is not included in the parameter files, a default value will be used to initialize, and the initial value depends on each specific module.
-Due to the multidimensional feature of the minimization process, it is essential to set suitable initial parameters to avoid being trapped in a local minimum.
+Due to the multidimensional feature of the minimization process, it is essential to set suitable initial value for each parameter to avoid being trapped in a local minimum.

 Method files